VerdictAI

 5 questions

-Clamp mount or grommet mount, which should I pick?
+Clamp mount or grommet mount — which should I choose?

-Will a monitor arm fit my curved or ultrawide monitor?
+Will a budget monitor arm hold a 32-inch or ultrawide monitor?